 - Real oak veneered internal door

-- Supplied unfinished, ready for a varnish finish
+- Supplied fully finished with a quality varnish

 - Solid core construction